ka8725/ka8725.github.com/_posts/2013-07-13-belongs-to-association-and-validate-presence-with-nested-attributes.md

 ---
 {% include JB/setup %}

-Recently I've resolved on more problem which concerns presence validator and *belongs_to* association.
-But it's involved one more role - *accepts_nested_attributes*.
-Assume you have nested form and parent object is not existed yet, so you can get this issue.
+Recently I've resolved one more problem which concerns presence validator and *belongs_to* association.
+But it's involved another thing - *accepts_nested_attributes*.
+Assume you have nested form and parent object is not exist yet, so you can have this issue.
 Here I will show you how to fix it.

 ## Issue